Simulation Intelligence: Towards a New Generation of Scientific Methods: Introduction

 This paper explores this perspective.
 We lay out the methodologies required to make significant strides in simulation and AI for science, and how they must be fruitfully combined.
 The field of scientific computing was at a similar inflection point when Phillip Colella in 2004 presented to DARPA the \textit{``Seven Dwarfs'' for Scientific Computing}, where each of the seven represents an algorithmic method that captures a pattern of computation and data movement \cite{7dwarfs,Asanovi2006TheLO,kaltofen2012seven}.\footnote{The 2004 ``Seven Motifs for Scientific Computing'': Dense Linear Algebra, Sparse Linear Algebra, Computations on Structured Grids, Computations on Unstructured Grids, Spectral Methods, Particle Methods, and Monte Carlo \cite{7dwarfs}. } For the remainder of this paper, we choose to replace a potentially insensitive term with ``motif'', a change we suggest for the field going forward.

-The motifs nomenclature has proved useful for reasoning at a high level of abstraction about the behavior and requirements of these methods across a broad range of applications, while decoupling these from specific implementations.
+The motifs nomenclature has proven useful for reasoning at a high level of abstraction about the behavior and requirements of these methods across a broad range of applications, while decoupling these from specific implementations.
 Even more, it is an understandable vocabulary for talking across disciplinary boundaries.
 Motifs also provide ``anti-benchmarks'': not tied to narrow performance or code artifacts, thus encouraging innovation in algorithms, programming languages, data structures, and hardware \cite{Asanovi2006TheLO}.
 Therefore the motifs of scientific computing provided an explicit roadmap for R\&D efforts in numerical methods (and eventually parallel computing) in sciences.

 In this paper, we similarly define the \textit{Nine Motifs of Simulation Intelligence}, classes of complementary algorithmic methods that represent the foundation for synergistic simulation and AI technologies to advance sciences; \textit{simulation intelligence (SI)} describes a field that merges of scientific computing, scientific simulation, and artificial intelligence towards studying processes and systems \textit{in silico} to better understand and discover \textit{in situ} phenomena.
-Each of the SI motifs has momentum from the scientific computing and AI communities, yet must be pursued in concert and integrated in order to overcome the shortcomings of scientific simulators and enable new scientific workflows.
+Each of the SI motifs has momentum from the scientific computing and AI communities, yet must be pursued in concert and integrated in order to pass the existing bottlenecks of scientific simulators, overcome the shortcomings of engineering physics\footnote{\textit{Engineering physics} (or \textit{engineering science}) refers to the study of the combined disciplines of physics, mathematics, chemistry, biology, and engineering, particularly computer, nuclear, electrical, electronic, aerospace, materials or mechanical engineering.
+The discipline is meant for cross-functionality and bridging the gap between theoretical science and practical engineering, seeking ways to apply, design, and develop new solutions in engineering.}, and enable new scientific workflows.

 Unlike the older seven motifs of scientific computing, our SI motifs are not necessarily independent.
 Many of these are interconnected and interdependent, much like the components within the layers of an operating system.
 The individual modules can be combined and interact in multiple ways, gaining from this combination.
 Using this metaphor, we explore the nature of each layer of the ``SI stack'', the motifs within each layer, and the combinatorial possibilities available when they are brought together -- the layers are illustrated in Fig.~\ref{fig:os}.